-In this article, we’ll define key performance indicators and offer specific examples with a step-by-step guide for creating KPIs for yourself, your team or your business.
+In this article, we define key performance indicators and offer specific examples with a step-by-step guide for creating KPIs for yourself, your team or your business.

 What are key performance indicators?

 Key performance indicators (KPIs) are measurable values that determine how effectively an individual, team or organization is achieving a business objective.
-Organizations use KPIs to help individuals at all levels focus their work towards achieving a common goal.
-KPIs also help businesses understand whether they’re spending utilizing their time, and budget and talent on the right strategies, tasks and tools in order to achieve its goals.
+Organizations use KPIs to help individuals at all levels focus their work toward achieving a common goal.
+KPIs also help businesses understand whether they’re utilizing their time, budget and talent on the right strategies, tasks and tools in order to achieve their goals.

 Professionals can also set personal KPIs to gauge their individual success, guide their decision-making efforts and improve performance over time.
-By tracking KPIs, both individuals and organizations can better understand their development and evolve with the market.
+By tracking KPIs, both individuals and organizations can better understand their development and evolve with their career.

 Types of KPIs